F. D. Maurice: London

 Although his relations with King's College and Queen's College had been severed, Maurice continued to work for the education of workers.
 In February 1854, he developed plans for a Working Men's College.
-Maurice gained enough support for the college by giving lectures that by 30 October 1854 the college opened with over 130 students.
+Maurice gained enough support for the college by giving lectures that by 30 October 1854, the college opened with over 130 students.
 "Maurice became principal, and took an active part both in teaching and superintending during the rest of his life in London."

 Maurice's teaching led to some "abortive attempts at co-operation among working men" and to the more enduring Christian Socialism movement and the Society for Promoting Working Men's Associations.

+During the invasion scare of 1859–60, Thomas Hughes raised the 19th (Bloomsbury) Middlesex Rifle Volunteer Corps from among the students of the Working Men's College, and Denison became the battalion's Honorary Chaplain on 7 December 1860.

 In July 1860, in spite of controversy, Maurice was appointed to the benefice of the chapel of St Peter, Vere Street, Marylebone.
 He held the position until 1869.

 Cambridge University

 "On 25 October 1866 Maurice was elected to the Knightbridge professorship of casuistry, moral theology, and moral philosophy at [the University of] Cambridge."
 This professorship was the "highest preferment" Maurice attained.
 Among his books he cited in his application, were his Theological Essays and What is Revelation? that had evoked opposition elsewhere.
 But at Cambridge, Maurice was "almost unanimously elected" to the faculty.
 Maurice was "warmly received" at Cambridge, where "there were no doubts of his sufficient orthodoxy".

 While teaching at Cambridge, Maurice continued as the Working Men's College principal, though he was there less often.
 At first, he retained the Vere Street, London, curacy which entailed a weekly rail trip to London to officiate at services and preach.
 When this proved too strenuous, upon medical advice, Maurice resigned this curacy in October 1869.
 In 1870, by accepting the offer of St Edward's, Cambridge, where he had "an opportunity for preaching to an intelligent audience" with few pastoral duties, albeit with no stipend.

-In July 1871 Maurice accepted the Cambridge preachership at Whitehall.
+In July 1871, Maurice accepted the Cambridge preachership at Whitehall.
 "He was a man to whom other men, no matter how much they might differ from him, would listen."